These gout forum guidelines help you find answers to gout questions quickly.

 Note that the points here are guidelines, not rules.
 I do not moderate the forum heavily, so it’s more or less anything goes within my overriding rule of being respectful.

-If you see anything that breaks these guidelines, let me know using the Google Gout Page.
+If you see anything that breaks these guidelines, let me know using the orange Gout Support button.
 Please do not respond to bad messages on the forum, as it adds more “noise” to the discussion – I will delete the offending item as soon as I can.

 Gout Forum Guidelines: Next Steps